featured

 Considering where we are as a team and club, I don't think we can afford to lose a player like him at the moment.
 This is why I would keep Bruno at United.
 We need him now more than ever.

 What would you do with Bruno though?
-Would you take this offer or do you think more like me and that we should keep him, at least for now?
+Would you take this offer of£80m or do you think something more is needed?
+Or do you think that we should keep him, at least for now?

 Bruno Fernandes is linked with a move to Al-Hilal | Bruno Fernandes: Image via Manchester United official X (@ManUtd)